MurilloGroupMSU/Dense-Plasma-Properties-Database/database/KS-MD/README.md

-This folder contains data from Kohn-Sham (electrons in Born-Oppenheimer) combined with molecular dynamics (classical ions).
+This folder contains data from Kohn-Sham (electrons in Born-Oppenheimer) combined with molecular dynamics (classical ions). the basic method is described at [this](https://en.wikipedia.org/wiki/Car%E2%80%93Parrinello_molecular_dynamics) Wikipedia page.

 If you wish to jump to another directory:
 * [PIMC](../PIMC/)